Readiness before scheduling

 TrialsNest keeps sensitive recruiting workflows aligned to the secure backend boundary instead of adding PHI handling to public pages.

-Visit scheduling is built for coordinators and site teams that need a clearer way to manage clinical trial recruitment activity, patient follow-up, and operational visibility.
+Move qualified patients from interest to scheduled visits is built for coordinators and site teams that need a concrete way to manage clinical trial recruitment activity, patient follow-up, and operational reporting.

 The capability connects to the broader TrialsNest workflow across patient interest, prescreening, coordinator review, records readiness, scheduling, and sponsor-safe reporting.